 The sunny Caribbean is a must for cruise lovers and will feature two MSC Cruises ships throughout the summer season:

-- During 2020, the iconic MSC Seaside will continue her reign in the Caribbean, sailing seven-night itineraries from Miami and experiencing the rhythmic beats of Ocho Rios, the idyllic surroundings of George Town and the Mexican paradise of Cozumel.
+• During 2020, the iconic MSC Seaside will continue her reign in the Caribbean, sailing 7-night itineraries from Miami and experiencing the rhythmic beats of Ocho Rios, the idyllic surroundings of George Town and the Mexican paradise of Cozumel.

-- Rounding out the Western Caribbean, MSC Armonia will also be featured in the Caribbean this summer season.
+• Rounding out the Western Caribbean, guests will get the opportunity to sail in the Italian style aboard the MSC Armonia.
 This ship will call Jamaica, Cayman Islands and Mexico or Key West.
-Both MSC Seaside and MSC Armonia will also call at the new private destination Ocean Cay MSC Marine Reserve, officially opening this November.
+Both ships will also call at the new private destination Ocean Cay MSC Marine Reserve, , officially opening this November.
 This stunning island will allow guests to discover the beautiful natural environment and soak up the spirit of The Bahamas.

 Discover the Adventurous Wonders of Northern Europe